Rediscovering Bottom-Up: Effective Forecasting in Temporal Hierarchies: Conclusions

 In this paper, we explored the theoretical implications of applying the minimum trace reconciliation method within the context of temporal hierarchies.
 By examining temporally aggregated ARMA models, we demonstrated that the optimal reconciliation method, when based on the true covariance matrix, is equivalent to a bottom-up approach.
 Our extensive simulation studies tested this theory across various scenarios involving different model complexities, hierarchy structures, and levels of uncertainty.
 The findings support our theory, indicating that the bottom-up method is a viable approach.
 This aligns with numerous literature findings where the bottom-up approach consistently produces useful results in suitable settings.

 The simulation results also reveal that in-sample, covariance-based minimum trace reconciliation methods outperform the simple bottom-up approach.
 However, this relationship reverses out-of-sample, with the bottom-up approach generalizing better on the test data compared to the full covariance matrix across simulations and data examples.
 Further research is necessary to understand why this effect occurs so markedly.
-Additionally, other estimators were tested and showed improved performance over the full covariance matrix in certain settings, highlighting the potential for the ongoing research of new temporal hierarchical covariance estimators in the minimum trace approach.
+In misspecified scenarios similar conclusions can be drawn.
+When having underfitting base models on a lower level, the bottom-up approach should be used with caution while in remaining scenarios sophisticated reconciliation approaches perform similarly.
+Additionally, other estimators were tested and showed improved performance over using the full covariance matrix in certain settings, highlighting the potential for the ongoing research of new temporal hierarchical covariance estimators in the minimum trace approach.

 Overall, our work contributes to the field of temporal forecast reconciliation by linking it to temporally aggregated ARMA models.
 We have theoretically established that the bottom-up approach is the optimal reconciliation method and reinforced this with comprehensive simulation studies and data illustrations.
 This supports the use of the bottom-up method in both theoretical and practical applications.